mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

-Most importantly: this framing allows cover traffic defenses to be modeled as an optimization problem search space, expressed as fields of a C structure (which is simulataneously a compact opaque bitstring as well as a symbolic vector in an abstract feature space).
+Most importantly: this framing allows cover traffic defenses to be modeled as an optimization problem search space, expressed as fields of a C structure (which is simultaneously a compact opaque bitstring as well as a symbolic vector in an abstract feature space).
 This kind of space is particularly well suited to search by gradient descent, GAs, and GANs.

-When performing this optimization search, each padding machine should have a fitness function, which will allow two padding machines to be compated for relative effectiveness.
-Optimization searches work best if this fitness can be represented as a single number, for examble the total amount by which it reduces the [Balanced Accuracy](https://en.wikipedia.org/wiki/Precision_and_recall#Imbalanced_Data) of an adversary's classifier, divided by an amount of traffic overhead.
+When performing this optimization search, each padding machine should have a fitness function, which will allow two padding machines to be compared for relative effectiveness.
+Optimization searches work best if this fitness can be represented as a single number, for example the total amount by which it reduces the [Balanced Accuracy](https://en.wikipedia.org/wiki/Precision_and_recall#Imbalanced_Data) of an adversary's classifier, divided by an amount of traffic overhead.